KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 Addons Functionalities:

--  **Edit In sIBLedit …**: Sends Inspector Ibl Set to *sIBLedit*.
+-  **Edit In sIBLedit ...**: Sends Inspector Ibl Set to *sIBLedit*.
--  **Edit In Text Editor …**: Edits Inspector Ibl Set with system or custom user defined text editor.
+-  **Open Ibl Set Location ...**: Opens Inspector IBL Sets directory.
--  **Open Ibl Set(s) Location(s) ...**: Opens Inspector Ibl Sets directory.
+-  **Edit Ibl Set File ...**: Edits  Inspector Ibl Set in the *Script Editor* component or custom user defined text editor.
--  **View Background Image …**: Views the Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Background Image ...**: Views the Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Lighting Image …**: Views the Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Lighting Image ...**: Views the Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Reflection Image …**: Views the Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Reflection Image ...**: Views the Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Plate(s) …**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) ...**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.